atet/raspberrypi/README.md

 * We will use a command line interface (CLI)-only Linux operating system
    * There is no graphical user interface (GUI) like Microsoft Windows
    * Your interaction with the Raspberry Pi will be completely through text commands from a different computer
+   * **You do not need to learn CLI right now**, just follow the exact commands here and you will get though this tutorial
 * Download the latest Raspbian **Lite** image from: [https://www.raspberrypi.org/downloads/raspbian/](https://www.raspberrypi.org/downloads/raspbian/)

 [![.img/step02a.png](.img/step02a.png)](#nolink)